aleksa3009/Reqres-Manual-API-Testing/TestCases/PUT_users_id_Test_Cases.md

 **Test Steps:**
 1. Open Postman.
 2. Set method to PUT and URL to `https://reqres.in/api/users/2`.
+3. Add header: `x-api-key: reqres-free-v1`.
-3. Set request body to `{"name":"neo","job":"the one"}`.
+4. Set request body to `{"name":"neo","job":"the one"}`.
-4. Send the request.
+5. Send the request.

 **Expected Results:**
 - HTTP status code is `200 OK`.
 - Response body reflects updated `name` and `job`.
 - Response body contains `updatedAt` timestamp.
 - Response header `Content-Type` is `application/json`.
 - Response time is less than 3 seconds.
+- Response headers and status codes are consistent.

 **Priority:** High